immortal958/Sustainability-Scorecard/README.md

 2.Navigate to the project directory using cd Sustainability-Scorecard

-3.Install the dependencies using npm install
+3.Install the dependencies in cmd using install command

-4.Start the application using npm start
+4.Run the main.py file in project

-5.The application will now be accessible at http://localhost:3000.
+5.The application will now be accessible at http://127.0.0.1:5000